pierm21/sthocastic-optimization-lib/include/SASPSO/README.md

 - The first to ensure that the fesible particles count has been performed entirely before accessing the reduced varible.
 - The second after the computation of the feasibility threshold in order to give the same updated value to all particles.

 The reduction for the global best particle has been done using a critical section instead of a custom tree reduction since it has an easier implementation, the number of threads is usually limited, and the probability that all the threads arrives at the same instant is quite low due to the previous work sharing construct that has not a barrier at exit.
-Moreover, using the OMP reduction
+Moreover, it is worth noting that the OMP pragma implementing the reduction offers similar performances with respect to the proposed implementation, but with the drawback that needs the definition of custom reduction function and the copy of the reduced values in a plain structure for each particle, resulting in a non negligible worsening of the code without performance improvement.
+This because when dealing with non standard data types, OMP struggles to impelent efficient reductions and in most cases it uses critical sections.

 ## Required parameters
 This algorithm requires only the basic parameters described by the common interface.
 Furter performance improvements can be achieved by tuning several optional parameters.
 In order to choose these